annasajkh/Minecraft2D/README.md

 # Minecraft2D
 terraria clone i made just to see how far i can get turns out not that far :(\
-art by @YennyOWO on twitter
+art by @YennyOwO on twitter